wp-plugins/role-based-help-notes/readme.txt

 5. The 'twenty fourteen' theme showing the Contents page for a user with 'Proof Reader' role access.

 == Changelog ==

+= 1.2.9 =
+* 2014-03-18
+* New feature:  simplification using method help_notes_role()
+* New feature:  added extendibility for Help Notes Extra
+* Fix: Corrected the linking to plugin install page if a theme is using the TGM_Plugin_Activation CLASS
+* Fix: TGM-Plugin-Activation more than once within a site. [#161] (https://github.com/thomasgriffin/TGM-Plugin-Activation/pull/168).
+* Fix: removed debug code.

 = 1.2.8.2 =
 * 2014-03-07